-We use computational linguistics techniques to study the use of emotion and reason in political discourse.
-Our new measure of emotionality in language combines lexicons for affective and cognitive processes, as well as word embeddings, to construct a dimension in language space between emotion and reason.
-After validating the method against human annotations, we apply it to scale 6 million speeches in the U.S. Congressional Record for the years 1858 through 2014.
-Intuitively, emotionality spikes during time of war and is highest for patriotism-related topics.
-In the time series, emotionality was relatively low and stable in the earlier years but increased significantly starting in the late 1970s.
-Comparing Members of Congress to their colleagues, we find that emotionality is higher for Democrats, for women, for ethnic/religious minorities, and for those with relatively extreme policy preferences (either left-wing or right-wing) as measured by roll call votes.
+This paper studies the use of emotion and reason in political discourse.
+Adopting computational-linguistics techniques to construct a validated text-based scale, we measure emotionality in 6 million speeches given in U.S. Congress over the years 1858-2014.
+Intuitively, emotionality spikes during times of war and is highest in speeches about patriotism.
+In the time series, emotionality was relatively low and stable in earlier years but increased significantly starting in the late 1970s.
+Across Congress Members, emotionality is higher for Democrats, for women, for ethnic/religious minorities, for the opposition party, and for members with ideologically extreme roll-call voting records.